Marcelo H. del Pilar: Alleged testimonies of some Katipuneros

-Some Katipuneros have testified that del Pilar instigated the Katipunan.
-Dr. Jim Richardson, however, questioned the validity of their declarations.
-(Note: Dr. Jim Richardson is a British historian and scholar.
-His well-known works include Roots of Dependency: Political and Economic Revolution in 19th Century Philippines (1979); Komunista: The Genesis of the Philippine Communist Party, 1902-1935 (2011); and The Light of Liberty: Documents and Studies on the Katipunan, 1892-1897 (2013).)
+The theory of del Pilar's direct involvement relies largely on the testimonies and subsequent memoirs of arrested Katipunan members.
+Contemporary historians, such as Jim Richardson, (Note: Dr. Jim Richardson is a British historian and scholar.
+His well-known works include Roots of Dependency: Political and Economic Revolution in 19th Century Philippines (1979); Komunista: The Genesis of the Philippine Communist Party, 1902-1935 (2011); and The Light of Liberty: Documents and Studies on the Katipunan, 1892-1897 (2013).) have questioned the historical validity of these declarations, noting that testimonies extracted by Spanish authorities during the revolution were often coerced under interrogation.

 Pío Valenzuela

-On September 3, 1896, Pío Valenzuela said that del Pilar had been the President of the Associates of the Katipunan living in Spain.
+On September 3, 1896, Pío Valenzuela stated to Spanish authorities that del Pilar had been the President of the Associates of the Katipunan living in Spain.

 José Dizon

-When the Katipunan was uncovered, José Dizon was among the hundreds who were arrested for rebellion.
-On September 23, 1896, Dizon was interrogated by Spanish authorities.
-When asked who carried the instructions for the establishment of the Katipunan, Dizon replied, "Moisés Salvador, he carried with him the instructions of Marcelo H. del Pilar from Madrid.
-Salvador forwarded the instructions to Deodato Arellano and Andrés Bonifacio".
+Following the discovery of the Katipunan, José Dizon was among the hundreds arrested for rebellion.
+During an interrogation by Spanish authorities on September 23, 1896, Dizon was asked who carried the instructions for the establishment of the Katipunan.
+He replied: "Moisés Salvador, he carried with him the instructions of Marcelo H. del Pilar from Madrid.
+Salvador forwarded the instructions to Deodato Arellano and Andrés Bonifacio."

 Águedo del Rosario

-On June 28, 1908, Águedo del Rosario said that del Pilar had initiated the formation of the Katipunan.
-Del Pilar, at the time of the Katipunan's founding, was living in Barcelona.
+On June 28, 1908, Águedo del Rosario wrote in a memoir that del Pilar had initiated the formation of the Katipunan while living in Barcelona.